novifinancial/serde-reflection/serde-generate/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](../LICENSE-MIT)

-This crate aims to compile the data formats extracted from Rust by [`serde_reflection`](https://crates.io/crates/serde_reflection) into type definitions for other programming languages.
+This crate aims to compile the data formats extracted from Rust by [`serde_reflection`](https://crates.io/crates/serde_reflection) into type definitions and (de)serialization methods for other programming languages.

+It can be used as a library or as a command-line tool (see `serdegen` below).

 ### Supported Languages

-The following target languages are currently supported:
+The following programming languages are fully supported as target languages:

 * C++ 17
 * Java 8